EXPRESSCLUSTER/Communication_Encryption/Create IP Security Policy.md

 01. Open the **IP Security Policy Management** snap-in and select **IP Security Policies on Local Computer** to display all security policies.
 02. Right click on the policy recently created (e.g. *ECX IP Security*) and click **Assign**.
 Repeat on the other server.
     \*Note that only one policy can be assigned at a time.
+## Encryption verification
+01. IP Security Monitor snap-in for MMC.
+02. Use a network protocol analyzer.
+The protocol for an encrypted packet should be ESP (Encapsulating Security Payload).